AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### (Use Case) Post photos to Instagram (Parse)

 In this example, we will create and save an object to Parse for an image that the user wants to upload along with some other details.
 Let's create a `model` class for `Post` object.
-We will use this model as a wrapper around PBObject to encapsulate CRUD functionality from the ViewControllers.
+We will use this model as a wrapper around PFObject to encapsulate CRUD functionality from the ViewControllers.

 ```swift
     class Post: NSObject {